Called 2005 | Silk 2018

 Hui Ling has served with the Officer Training Corps of the Territorial Army for 3 years.
 She has also run the 151-mile Marathon des Sables, rafted through the Amazon and swum the Channel in a relay, all of which she describes as “fun”, though noticeably only after the event.

-Recommendations – Hui Ling is recommended as a leading junior in both Legal 500 and Chambers & Partners, where she receives particular acclaim for her skills in court:
+Recommendations – Hui Ling is recommended in both Legal 500 and Chambers & Partners, where she receives particular acclaim for her skills in court:

 Identified as a "Most Highly Regarded Leading Junior" for Corporate Tax: "From 11 New Square, Hui Ling McCarthy is a "phenomenal talent" whose "straightforward and practical advice" makes her "one of the most sought-after juniors at the tax bar today"." – Who’s Who Legal (UK Bar 2016)